microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-05.md

 - **PROCESS_DOCUMENT_EMBEDDING_COMPUTE**
 - **PROCESS_YACHT_EMBEDDING_COMPUTE**

-You should also be able to see the hashes in the Redis Cache
+For each of the modification attempts, you should also be able to see the hashes in the Redis Cache for the corresponding document and yacht

 ````bash